 Barry says that personal responsibility culture coupled with cultural ideals such as thin bodies causes depressions, illnesses such as bulimia and also an increased suicide rate.

 Maximizers are most likely to feel this kind of pressure.

 Part IV: What We Can Do

 Barry Schwartz says that some people can lead a better life if they can learn to be less of a maximizer.
-There’s only to gain when you can let go of bad decisions from the past or when you can make decisions without fears of tomorrow’s regret.

 He proposes a few steps to minimize the choice paradox.
 This is my take on his suggestions: